micksam7/VRC-MDMX/README.md

 # VRC-MDMX
 MDMX is a small library for running stage lights in VR.

-An alternative to VRSL
+Currently this repo is empty besides some misc code for running the Binary Gridnode.

+Take a look at [VRSL](https://github.com/AcChosen/VR-Stage-Lighting) instead!